-Whether you handle your own property division or a court handles it for you, there are three crucial steps to the process:
+Whether you handle your own property division, or a court handles it for you, there are three crucial steps to the process:

-Property one spouse owned alone before the marriage, or acquired by gift or inheritance during the marriage, is that spouse's separate property.
-Separate property also generally includes items purchased with or exchanged for separate property, earnings on separate property, and any increase in value of separate property, as long as the property owner can prove the claim with financial records or other documents.
+Property one spouse owned alone, before the marriage, or acquired by gift or inheritance during the marriage, is that spouse's separate property in California.
+Separate property also generally includes items purchased with or exchanged for separate property, earnings on separate property, and any increase in the value of separate property, as long as the property owner can prove the claim with financial records or other documents.
 Separate property belongs to the spouse who owns it and is not generally divided in a divorce.

 A couple can agree either before or during marriage to change an asset that was originally separate property into community property, or vice versa.
 Such agreements must be in writing and must clearly state the intentions of the parties; simply changing the title of the property is not enough.

 Divorcing spouses often wonder when does separate property become community property in California?
 Sometimes a spouse changes a separate asset into a community asset without meaning to by combining—or "commingling"—separate property with marital property.
 A premarital bank account belonging to one spouse can become marital property if the other spouse makes deposits to it; a house owned by one spouse alone can become marital property (either in whole or in part) if both spouses pay the mortgage and other expenses.

 Many types of assets can be partially community and partially separate, including retirement accounts one spouse contributed to both before and after the marriage, or a business one spouse started before marriage and continued operating after marriage.

 Distinguishing community property from separate property can become very complicated, especially if one spouse owns a business or other asset to which the other contributed labor or funds during the marriage.
 If you have a complex property situation, you may need to consult an attorney for advice.
-Spouses who can't decide what belongs to whom will have to let a court decide whether commingled property was a gift to the marriage or whether the original owner should be reimbursed in whole or in part.
+Spouses who can't decide what belongs to whom will have to let a court decide whether the commingled property was a gift to the marriage or whether the original owner should be reimbursed in whole or in part.

 Learn more about California Community Property.

 The spouses—or the court if they can't agree—generally assign a monetary value to each item of property.
 Appraisals can help a couple determine the value of real property as well as items like antiques or artwork.

-Although continuing to hold property together isn't a very attractive option for most people, since it requires a continued financial relationship, some couples agree to keep a family home until children are out of school.
+Although continuing to own property together isn't a desirable option for most people, since it requires a continued financial relationship, some couples agree to keep a family home until children are out of school.
 Others may keep investment property, hoping that it will increase in value.

 If the court assigns a debt to one spouse, the other can ask the court to put a lien on that spouse's separate property as security for payment of the debt.
-However, it's a better practice to try to pay off all the marital debts when the divorce is finalized—if you are selling the family home or one spouse is buying the other out, there's often a refinancing of the house loan that provides an opportunity to do this.
+However, it's a better practice to try to pay off all the marital debts when the judge finalizes the divorce—if you're selling the family home or one spouse is buying the other out, there's often a refinancing of the house loan that provides an opportunity to do this.